ogelbric/minioSharedServicesCluster/README.md

 # MinIO Shared Services Deployment

-Make sure you are supervisor Namespace where the shared service cluster is going to be created (In my case namespace1000
+Make sure you are supervisor Namespace where the shared service cluster is going to be created (in my case namespace1000)

 ```
 k config use-context namespace1000